awiesmulla/pointcloud-semantic-segmentation/Road_segmentation/SSGV3/README.md

 ## Credits
-We referred to RangeNet++ ([Paper](http://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/milioto2019iros.pdf), [Code](https://github.com/PRBonn/lidar-bonnetal)) during our development.
-We thank the authors of RangeNet++ for open-sourcing their code.
+We referred to RangeNet++ ([Paper](http://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/milioto2019iros.pdf), [Code](https://github.com/PRBonn/lidar-bonnetal)) and SqueezeSegV3 during our development.
+We thank the authors for open-sourcing their code.